alanwilter/acpype/README.md

 4. Via **[Docker](https://hub.docker.com/repository/docker/acpype/acpype/)**:

-   *(It should be wholesome, fully funcional, all batteries included)*
+   *(It should be wholesome, fully functional, all batteries included)*

    If you have Docker installed, you can run `acpype_docker.sh` by: